NevermindNilas/TheAnimeScripter/README.md

 ## 🛠️ Getting Started

-### How to Download
+### How to Download The Standalone / CLI version:

 Windows:
+  - Stable:
-  - Download one of the latest releases from [here](https://github.com/NevermindNilas/TheAnimeScripter/releases)
+    - Download the latest release from [here](https://github.com/NevermindNilas/TheAnimeScripter/releases)

+  - Nightly:
+    - Download nightly versions from [here](https://github.com/NevermindNilas/TAS-Nightly/releases)

 Linux:
   - GUI is N/A yet.
 Refer to manual usage with the CLI and the [Parameters](PARAMETERS.MD) guide